xitizbasnet/Configure-Domain-User-Password-Policy/README.md

 ---

-### 6. **🛑 Store Passwords Using Reversible Encryption**
+### 6. <span style="color:blue;">🔑 Store Passwords Using Reversible Encryption</span>
-This setting controls whether passwords are stored using reversible encryption, which is a less secure method.
-It should only be enabled if absolutely necessary for specific applications.
+This policy determines whether passwords are stored using reversible encryption.
+This method is less secure and should only be used when absolutely necessary for specific applications.

-- **Default**: Disabled.
+- **Default**: Disabled

 ---

-### 7. **🔐 Account Lockout Duration**
+### 7. <span style="color:blue;">⏲️ Account Lockout Duration</span>
 This setting determines how long an account remains locked after reaching the account lockout threshold.
+Locking out accounts after multiple failed login attempts helps prevent brute force attacks.

-- **Range**: 0 to 99,999 minutes (or set to 0 for manual unlocking).
+- **Range**: 0 to 99,999 minutes (or set to 0 for manual unlocking)
-- **Default**: None (only applies when an account lockout threshold is defined).
+- **Default**: None (only applies when an account lockout threshold is defined)

 ---

-### 8. **❌ Account Lockout Threshold**
+### 8. <span style="color:blue;">🚫 Account Lockout Threshold</span>
-This policy determines how many failed login attempts result in an account being locked.
-Once locked, the account cannot be accessed until manually reset or until the lockout duration expires.
+This policy determines the number of failed login attempts that result in an account being locked.
+Locking out accounts after multiple failed attempts reduces the risk of brute-force attacks.

-- **Range**: 0 to 999 failed login attempts (set to 0 to disable lockout).
+- **Range**: 0 to 999 failed login attempts (set to 0 to disable lockout)
-- **Default**: **0** (no account lockout).
+- **Default**: **0** (no account lockout)

 ---

-### 9. **⏲️ Reset Account Lockout Counter After**
+### 9. <span style="color:blue;">🔄 Reset Account Lockout Counter After</span>
-This setting defines the number of minutes that must pass after a failed login attempt before the failed attempt counter resets to 0.
+This policy defines the number of minutes that must pass after a failed login attempt before the failed login attempt counter resets to 0.
+It helps manage failed login attempts and resets the counter after a specified period.

-- **Range**: 1 minute to 99,999 minutes.
+- **Range**: 1 minute to 99,999 minutes
-- **Default**: None (only applies when an account lockout threshold is defined).
+- **Default**: None (only applies when an account lockout threshold is defined)

 ---

-## 💡 **Best Practices**
+## <span style="color:blue;">💡 Best Practices</span>

-To enhance security, consider the following best practices:
+To optimize security while maintaining usability, consider the following best practices for password policies:

-- Set **password expiration** between 30 and 90 days to minimize the risk of unauthorized access.
+- Set **password expiration** to **30–90 days** to ensure timely updates and minimize the risk of password compromise.
-- Enable **password complexity requirements** to ensure strong passwords.
+- Enforce **password complexity requirements** to ensure strong passwords are used throughout the organization.
-- Use **account lockout** policies to limit brute-force attacks.
+- Enable **account lockout** policies to prevent brute-force attacks by limiting the number of failed login attempts.

 ---

-## 🚀 **How to Upload This Document to GitHub**
+## <span style="color:blue;">📤 How to Upload This Document to GitHub</span>

 1. **Create a GitHub Repository**:
    - Log in to your GitHub account and click on the **New Repository** button.